 This photo is of 2 badly oxidized connector pins, they fit in a connector housing.
 This is an example of what saltwater does to a wiring harness.
 They are from a harness that was in a hurricane.
 The pins cannot be saved, if we tried to clean them, the cleaning process would strip too much metal and the pins would be too thin to reuse.
 Note, the attachment point is completely dissolved away, there is nothing left to solder a wire onto.
 This connector is scrap at this point.

 Oxidation becomes an issue for us because we cannot solder to an oxidized pin or wire.
 Here is a video demonstration of a solder attempt on an oxidized wire.
 In the videos, we are using over-the-counter solder, nothing special.
-However, we are using a 1500 watt Triton Soldering unit with carbon tips.
+However, we are using a 1500-watt Triton Soldering unit with carbon tips.
 This is way overkill for anything you would have at home.
-It has two advantages for what we are trying to do here.
-One it is much faster than anything else and two, 1500 watt will burn through some (not all) oxidation, this will give us the best chance at getting a good solder joint
+It has two advantages to what we are trying to do here.
+One it is much faster than anything else and two, 1500 watts will burn through some (not all) oxidation, this will give us the best chance at getting a good solder joint

 Use the contact form to send us feedback or questions, we would love to hear what you think.
 Be sure to check back for more info and tips in the future.

 Go to the full page to view and submit the form.